tstillwell/iis-perfkit/README.md

 perfkit.ps1
 `

-to run all queries in parser-scripts
+to run each query file in parser-scripts

 Change the `$log_path` value in `perfkit.ps1`
 to point to the logs you want to analyze.